-Children aged 3 to 5 can participate in our non-contact skills-based Little Leprechauns program, while children born between 2004 and 2015 can participate in our main season across the mini, mod and international versions of the game.
+Children aged 3 to 5 can participate in our non-contact skills-based Little Leprechauns program, while children born between 2003 (2004 for boys) and 2015 can participate in our main season across the mini, mod and international versions of the game.

 This section of our site details all you need to know about playing junior rugby league with Brothers Juniors Ipswich, including: